Get expert tax and accounting help!

 Challenge the Underlying Liability

-If the employment tax assessment itself is wrong, the error flows into the trust fund number.
-Sometimes the strongest case is upstream of the responsibility analysis.
+If the employment tax assessment is wrong, the error flows into the trust fund number.

 How a Trust Fund Penalty Case Unfolds